The easiest way to play football

 Best time of day: 7 PM to 10 PM.
 The heat has dropped, the pitches are floodlit, and this is when the most games run.
 Saturday and Sunday mornings (7 to 10 AM) are the second most popular window.

 Best time of year: November through February.
-Temperatures drop to the mid-20s in the evening, humidity is lower, and rain is rare.
-This is peak season for expat football in Bangkok, and games fill faster during these months.
+Temperatures drop to the mid-20s in the evening, humidity is lower, rain is rare.
+Peak season for expat football in Bangkok, and games fill faster during these months.

 Avoid: Midday games from March through May unless you are acclimated to tropical heat.
-The combination of direct sun and 38-degree temperatures with high humidity is genuinely dangerous for intense physical activity.
+Direct sun at 38 degrees with high humidity is dangerous for intense physical activity.

 Do I need to bring my own team?